 - (a) An LIBR is defined in the NER as an IBR that is classified as an LIBR in accordance with these Guidelines.
-The NER define an IBR as comprising asynchronous generating units and IBL.
+The NER define an IBR as comprising, alone or in combination, asynchronous generating unitsunit, asynchronous bidirectional unit and IBL.
 An IBL is defined as a load classified as an IBL in accordance with these Guidelines. - (b) Figure 1 depicts the relationship between these types of plant, and which IBLs and IBRs can be considered to be a 4.6.6 Connection.

-2 Although the NER refer to generating systems, in practice, it is unlikely that synchronous generating systems will be required to undergo a Full Assessment or Stability Assessment in accordance with these Guidelines.
+&lt;sup>2 Although the NER refer to generating systems, in practice, it is unlikely that synchronous generating systems will be required to undergo a Full Assessment or Stability Assessment in accordance with these Guidelines.

-3 NER 5.3.1A.
+&lt;sup>3 NER 5.3.1A.